insipx/CMPS144/README.md

 Computer Science II Freshman Year

-This is for my own personal use and convenience, only.
+This is for my own personal use and convenience, in relation to COMPS144 only.